 - 8A: Residue Sample Shipping Information: Sample-shipping form must be completed. - a.
 Once sample pickup is scheduled, notify the laboratory and complete the lower section of 8A. - b.
 For an overnight shipment, the narrative for packing procedure should include the amount of dry ice used as well as the ratio of initial dry ice weight to sample weight. - c.
-Bill of lading or other shipping documentation should be uploaded. - 8B: Residue Sample Chain of Custody Form: The completed form should be scanned and uploaded to the eFDB and the original is kept with the trial raw data book.
-A true copy should be placed in each shipping box related to the trial.
-It is highly recommended that these copies be sealed in plastic to prevent moisture damage.
-The lab will complete their entries on the Lab Use portion of the copy and handle this document per facility SOPs. - 8C: Sample Arrival Check Sheet: For shipment of all samples (unless otherwise instructed by the Laboratory or Study Director), place a blank copy in each sample box from the same trial.
-It is highly recommended that these copies be sealed in plastic to prevent moisture damage.
-The lab will complete their entries on this or a similar form and handle this document per facility SOPs.
+Bill of lading or other shipping documentation should be uploaded. - 8B: Residue Sample Chain of Custody: Complete the upper portions of the eFDB form, then print it via the web browser.
+The printed form should be placed in each shipping box related to the trial.
+It is highly recommended that the pages be sealed in plastic to prevent moisture damage.
+The lab will complete their entries on the Lab Use portion of the form, e-mail a scan to the FRD and handle this document per facility SOPs.
+It is not required to transcribe the lab portions of the form to the eFDB.
+The lab provided scan must be uploaded to the Documents section of the eFDB.